morettt/my-neuro/README_English.md

 ## QQ Group: 756741478 (Entry password: 肥牛)
 ## Support

+1.Click "Ask DeepWiki" at the beginning of this README to ask AI about problems of deploying

-Run into deployment issues?
+2.Run into deployment issues?
 Visit: http://fake-neuro.natapp1.cc

 Ask FeiNiu (Fat Cow) support bot for help - it'll walk you through troubleshooting.
 Most of the time things run smoothly... probably!